Questions and answers for patients

 The funded medicines are not working for me.
 Is there any way I can get funding for a medicine that is not funded?

-You should talk to your doctor about this.
+Talk to your doctor about this.
 We do have an exceptions policy for funding a medicine for an individual patient.
 All funded options must be tried or considered first.
 Ask your doctor or other prescriber to consider applying for Named Patient Pharmaceutical Assessment (NPPA).

 It says that the medicine has been recommended for funding with low priority.
 What does that mean?